tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/TESS-CosmicRayPrimer.rst

 Cosmic Ray Mitigtaion (CRM) is a strategy employed by TESS during data collection.
 This strategy modifies the data collection of images of the sky to remove large outliers.
 The minimum exposure time for TESS is 2 seconds.
-Every image product is made of the addition of several 2-second exposures.
+Every image product is made from the addition of several 2-second exposures.
 The CRM procedure is as follows:

 -  The TESS spacecraft takes 10, 2-second exposures of the sky, totaling 20-seconds